baptisteruiz/SPARTA/README.md

 - `keep_temp` : This option allows the user to keep the contents of the 'Outputs_temp' folder at the end of the run.

 - `update_ncbi` : This option allows the user to force an update of the local NCBI database (taxdump.tar.gz). **This option is particularly recommended if you are running EsMeCaTa for the first time.**

+- `esmecata_results`: If a run of EsMeCaTa on the dataset has already been performed, it is possible to give the `annotation_reference` with this option to avoid launching EsMeCaTa and directly compute the functional profile.

 ### `sparta pipeline`